Word Up! (song)

-"Word Up!" is a funk and R&B song originally recorded by American funk band Cameo in 1986.
-It was released as the first single from their twelfth album, Word Up!
-(1986).
-The song was written by band members Larry Blackmon and Tomi Jenkins.
+"Word Up!" is a song by American funk band Cameo.
+It was released by Atlanta Artists, Mercury and PolyGram as the first single from their thirteenth studio album of the same name (1986).
+The song was written by band members Larry Blackmon and Tomi Jenkins and produced by Blackmon.
 Its frequent airing on American dance, R&B, and contemporary hit radio, as well as its MTV music video (in which LeVar Burton appears as a police detective trying to arrest the band), helped the single become the band's best known hit.

+Composition

+"Word Up!" is a departure from the disco-influenced sound of Cameo's earlier work, and has been described as funk, funk rock and synth-funk.
+The song is in A major with a metronome of 112 BPM, but the chorus shifts to F-sharp minor (the relative minor key of A major).

 Release and reception

 "Word Up!" was Cameo's first US Top 40 hit, peaking at number six on the Billboard Hot 100 and spending three weeks at number one on the Billboard R&B chart and one week at number one on the Billboard Hot Dance Singles chart.
+John Leland in Spin described it as 'an undiluted rocker'.

-In the United Kingdom, "Word Up" spent ten weeks in the top 40 of the UK Singles Chart, peaking at number three on September 21, 1986 – for the week ending date September 27, 1986.
+In the United Kingdom, "Word Up!" spent ten weeks in the top 40 of the UK Singles Chart, peaking at number three on September 21, 1986.

 Besides being a commercial success, the track also earned critical acclaim from several publications.
 "Word Up!" won Cameo the Soul Train Music Award for Best R&B/Soul Single as well as the NME Award for Best Dance Record.
 Like the band's previous single "Single Life", "Word Up!" features a reference to the opening notes of Ennio Morricone's theme to The Good, the Bad and the Ugly.

+Cameo were nominated for the Grammy Award for Best R&B Performance by a Duo or Group with Vocals in the 29th Annual Grammy Awards.

-"Word Up" was a colloquialism, popular in New York City and other US urban areas, that acted as an affirmation of what was said — a kind of a more-hip "You Bet."
+"Word up" was a colloquialism, popular in New York City and other US urban areas, that acted as an affirmation of what was said—a kind of a more-hip "you bet".